Amiens & the Somme region

 World War I in the Somme - France

-- The Battle of the Somme sites can be visited by following the Circuit of Remembrance, between Albert and Péronne.
+The Battle of the Somme sites can be visited by following the Remembrance Trail, between Albert and Péronne.

-- The Thiepval Memorial: The memorial bears the names of 72,194 British and South Africain servicemen who died in the Battle of the Somme.
+The memorial bears the names of 72,194 British and South African servicemen who died in the Battle of the Somme.
 Very nearby is the Ulster Memorial Tower, which commemorates the men of the 36th Ulster Division and is a copy of Helen's Tower in County Down.

 Thiepval Museum ©Somme Tourisme

-- The Beaumont-Hamel Newfoundland Memorial: The site, which consists of several areas, commemorates the efforts of the 1st Battalion of the Canadian Newfoundland Regiment, and represents the best surviving trench system from WWI.
+This site, which consists of several areas, commemorates the efforts of the 1st Battalion of the Canadian Newfoundland Regiment and is the best surviving trench system from WWI.
+It's a key place to visit on tours of the Somme battlefields.

 Beaumont Hamel Canadian Memorial ©Somme Tourisme

-- Longueval: The area has three memorials.
-The Delville Wood South Africain Memorial, the Pipers Memorial and the New Zealand Battlefield Memorial.
+Our self-guided tours in Somme can also take you to Longueval, where there are three memorials.
+The Delville Wood South African Memorial, the Pipers Memorial and the New Zealand Battlefield Memorial.

 Longueval New Zealand Memorial ©Somme Tourisme